-Web applications used to get developed Web First, with mobile treated as a secondary after thought; something to be handled by clumsily redirecting mobile users to m.yoursite.com which offered stripped down functionality and larger buttons.
+Web applications used to get developed Web First, with mobile treated as an afterthought.
+Most sites handled mobile by clumsily redirecting those users to m.theirsite.com which offers stripped down functionality and larger buttons.
 That was a mistake then, and it's a bigger mistake now.
 The reaction to this has been the rise of Mobile First web design.
-If you google "Mobile First" you'll find roughly a million articles discussing a new approach, in which the mobile application is the primary target, and the wider web is treated as secondary.
+If you google "Mobile First" you'll find roughly 42,000 articles discussing a new approach, in which the mobile application is the primary target, and the wider web is treated as secondary.
 It's better than the status quo, but it misses an even bigger opportunity.

 API first development makes it easier to integrate your application into other systems.
-It can make it so that it's not just possible, but it's simple to integrate the functionality you've created into third-party applications, enterprise workflows.
+It makes it so that it's not just possible, but it's simple to integrate the functionality you've created into third-party applications, and enterprise workflows, unlocking enormous value.
 This dramatically decreases the costs of collaboration, supporting relationships and integrations that would otherwise be infeasible, expanding the aperture on your biz dev capabilities.

 Don't get me wrong, Mobile First is certainly better than Web first/Mobile Second.
-But API First is often the best path forward for interesting applications, as it allows your application's capabilities to be composed in a broad and valuable multitude of ways.
+But API First is often the best path forward for modern web applications, as it allows your application's capabilities to be composed in a multitude of ways.